 Microgrid power systems provide a network of users with a local source of electricity.
 Commonly, microgrids attach to the national grid, however, they can also function as a controlled island independently of the central power grid.

-To ensure sufficient generation and distribution resources within your microgrid, you must conduct certain tests during commissioning and as part of an ongoing maintenance program.
+To ensure sufficient generation and distribution resources within your microgrid, you must conduct certain commissioning tests as part of an ongoing maintenance program.
 These tests can include resistive and reactive load testing, harmonics monitoring voltage ride through, and fault performance.
-Proper microgrid testing involves selecting the right load bank solutions for your application.
+Proper microgrid testing involves selecting the right load bank testing solutions for your application.

 To properly load test microgrid power systems, you should consider these two critical best practices: